 Our practice in the CPSC area includes advising on reporting, responding to CPSC investigations, negotiating with the CPSC, dealing with potentially damaging information disclosures and, where appropriate, developing and obtaining approval of corrective action programs.
 We also advise on labeling for hazardous substances and children's products, Flammable Fabrics Act, and Poison Preventive Packaging Act requirements, California and other state regulations, the implications of various Department of Energy efficiency and international consensus standards, and transportation safety regulatory requirements.
 Our lawyers and regulatory analysts regularly appear, formally and informally, before pertinent agencies and at standard-setting meetings.

 Wiley’s lawyers and regulatory analysts work closely with the company management, engineers, and scientists to develop voluntary programs.
 Where recalls are necessary, we work through often-thorny DOT transportation requirements.
 But we often have developed and obtained regulatory approval of innovative solutions that avoid or narrowly limit recall obligations.
 We are highly cognizant of the public relations issues in these matters and reflect those considerations in our advice.
-Wiley’s acquisition of SIGNAL Group, one of the nation’s leading crisis communications and media relations firms, further strengthens our capabilities.
+Wiley’s subsidiary, SIGNAL Group, one of the nation’s leading crisis communications and media relations firms, further strengthens our capabilities.
 We also represent clients in addressing their concerns or advancing their interests relating to CPSC and other agency program activities.
 These activities may be industry-wide rulemaking, standard-setting, or investigatory initiatives affecting a whole product line or specific categories of products within the line.
 In this context, we represent both individual companies and trade associations.

 Representative Recent Experience: